Table of Contents

 Optimizely uses the server timestamp to calculate impressions, as opposed to the timestamp on the client device where the impression originated.
 Doing so makes it possible to accurately verify impressions all the way down to the experiment level.

-You can use Optimizely's results export to get a complete list of all impressions that occurred within a specific time period.
-You can then compare that information to your invoice, or determine whether any of your experiments are generating more impressions than they should be.
-To learn how to access that data, check out our developer documentation article on data export services in Optimizely, and follow the instructions for results export (and not raw data export).
+You can use Optimizely's Enriched Events Export to get a complete list of all monthly active users that occurred within a specific time period.
+You can then compare that information to your invoice, or determine whether any of your experiments are generating more monthly active users than they should be.
+To learn how to access that data, check out our developer documentation article on data export services in Optimizely.

 How impressions are counted in billing